Lessons from Testing Distributed Systems

 The fix: Once we understood the problem, the solution was straightforward: wrap the entire code block in a try-finally to ensure the condition variable is always cleaned up, even if an error occurs:

 This is exactly the kind of bug that chaos testing is designed to catch—subtle, hard to reproduce, and nearly impossible to find with unit or integration tests alone, as it only occurs when a database disconnection happens at a precise moment.
 The original fix can be found in this PR.
-Note that the chaos tests focusing specifically on database disconnections are just a small part of our overall chaos test suite.

 Learn More about Durable Execution